 Why do dogs pant in the first place?

 And when might it be a sign that something’s wrong?

 Why Is My Dog Panting?

 Normal panting occurs when a dog needs to cool off.

-A lot of internal moisture is released when a dog pants heavily so it is important to remember that they will need to hydrate more than normal to avoid dehydration.
+A lot of internal moisture is released when a dog pants heavily, so it’s important to remember they’ll need to hydrate more than normal to avoid dehydration.

 It’s much harder for dogs who are brachycephalic, meaning they have a very short muzzle, to take deep breaths and pant.
 Breeds like Bulldogs, Boxers, and Pugs should be closely monitored during hot weather and exercise as they are more likely to have difficulty cooling off.